-The front panel is very comprehensive and all the knobs for the panel have LED indicators to enhance visibility.
-The LCD comes with an amazing graphical, user-friendly interface that can be adjusted according to any lighting condition.
+The front panel is very comprehensive, and all the knobs for the panel have LED indicators to enhance visibility.
+The LCD comes with a fantastic graphical, user-friendly interface that can be adjusted according to any lighting condition.

-One of the best features about Roland RD 800 is its key action.
+One of the best features of Roland RD 800 is its key action.
 This 88-note keyboard with hammer-action design features a PHA-4 Concert Keyboard with touch-detection technology.

-It has a split keyboard button that allows the user to easily assign any of the four layers to a specific zone.
+A split keyboard button allows the user to easily assign any of the four layers to a specific zone.

 Four sliders control part volumes, and the keyboard can be split and layered as well as transposed.

-Roland RD 800 comes with a SuperNatural sound engine that is exceptionally great and powerful, which gives an amazingly rich acoustic piano sound.
+Roland RD 800 comes with a SuperNatural sound engine that is exceptionally great and powerful, which gives a vibrant acoustic piano sound.
 It comes with four sound engines onboard:

 The SuperNatural Piano, SuperNatural electric pianos and Clavis, a virtual tonewheel organ, and a PCM sound generator for the other sounds.
 There’s a total of 1113 tones, a maximum of 128 voices, and 16 parts.

-One of its supreme features is Individual Note Voicing, a technology that lets you adjust the pitch, character, and level for every individual note of a piano sound and a Tone Colour knob is also available for every sound.
+One of its top features is Individual Note Voicing.
+This technology lets you adjust the pitch, character, and level for every individual note of a piano sound, and a Tone Colour knob is also available for every sound.

-Another highlight can be a new Concert Grand tone that is derived from the V-Piano Grand can modify sound immediately, thus cut through a live performance.
+Another highlight can be a new Concert Grand tone derived from the V-Piano Grand can modify sound immediately, thus cutting through a live performance.

 You can manipulate sounds quickly on stage via dedicated controls for Live Set selection, part levels, Modulation FX, Tremolo, Amp Simulator, etc.

-There are 56 types of modulation effects, six reverb, and five delay types as well as a three-band compressor and a five-band digital EQ.
+There are 56 types of modulation effects, six reverb and five delay types, and a three-band compressor and a five-band digital EQ.

 Overall, the piano sounds exquisite.

-WAV recording or song playback and user memory backup with optional USB flash memory is a nice addition.
+An excellent addition is WAV recording or song playback and user memory backup with optional USB flash memory.

-There are 2 XLR outputs, 2 ¼ inch outputs, 1 mini stereo input for external input like an iPod or iPad, and a headphone jack.
-There’s hardware MIDI in, out and thru and four pedal inputs: Damper, Ext, and two-foot controllers.
+There are 2 XLR outputs, two ¼ inch outputs, one mini stereo input for external input like an iPod or iPad, and a headphone jack.
+There’s hardware MIDI in, out, and through four pedal inputs: Damper, Ext, and two-foot controllers.

-The jewel in the crown is that up to 200 possible slots are available for live sets implying that a lot of combinations are possible and the edits are extensive.
+The jewel in the crown is that up to 200 possible slots are available for live sets, implying that many combinations are possible and the edits are extensive.

-You can store the Live Sets to USB flash drives as well as its internal memory.
+You can store the Live Sets to USB flash drives and their internal memory.

 An audio recorder that allows users to record their performance in WAV format to a USB thumb drive through the WLAN adaptor port on the back of the keyboard.